Financial Samurai

 Solutions To Getting Out Of A Timeshare Contract

-With so much difficulty involved in getting out of a timeshare contract a lot of owners have resorted to using timeshare relief services like those found at Transfer America.
+When times are tough and there's a lot of difficulty involved in getting out of a timeshare contract, owners may resort to using timeshare relief services like those found at Transfer America.

-These companies provide a guaranteed exit solution.
-While you will not receive payment for your timeshare you will have the peace of mind of knowing you will no longer be responsible for the financial timeshare obligations.
-It’s all about cash flow when you get into financial difficulty.
+Companies like these may provide a guaranteed exit solution.
+But while you will not receive payment for your timeshare, you will have the peace of mind knowing you will no longer be responsible for the financial timeshare obligations.
+It's all about cash flow when you get into financial difficulty.

 Getting out with a timeshare relief company may help.
 It will also allow you to avoid being taken advantage of by unscrupulous listing or resale companies.

 The charge for using such services is very dependent upon your specific timeshare situation.
-The list of accepted timeshares is changing everyday.
+The list of accepted timeshares can change frequently during times of financial distress.

-Instead of buying a timeshare, you’re much better off renting or buying a vacation rental in a strong tourist market.
+Instead of buying a timeshare, you’re likely better off renting or buying a vacation rental in a strong tourist market.

 I’m bullish on the housing market for the next several years.
 However, to benefit from the investment upside, buying a timeshare is not the way.